zetavg/chromium-website/docs/AUTHORING.md

 The table of contents will include H2-H6 headers, but not the H1 header (if present).

+### Subpages

+If you write `{% subpages collections.all %} you will get a hierarchical tree of links to all of the subpages of your page inserted into the doc.

+*Note: the syntax for this is clunky and we hope to replace this with a proper shortcode like `[TOC]`.
+Star [crbug.com/1271672](crbug.com/1271672) to get updates on this.

 ### Custom IDs and classes

 You may customize the `ID` and `class` attributes of block-level elements